pdfernhout/Twirlip2/README.md

 * DONE Deal with immediate consequences of 2011 MacbookPro laptop failing by setting up new Eclipse install

 Note: The data storage has proved to be a big stumbling block delaying everything as it stretches into Wednesday.
+Distractive email sending has slowed coding progress.
+So has a technical issues with a failed laptop. :-( Still hoping to catch up to the schedule as far as what day to be able to send an email by Thursday, but unlikely.
+So, I'm adjusting the schedule by two days into the next weekend.
+Sorry about the slippage; as I said at the beginning, this was an ambitious schedule (and beyond what I should be doing myself anyway).

+On the plus side, mocha unit testing is working out well and I'm glad I put the time up-front into setting that up.

 Of course, I like that data storage part, so no big surprise I'll pay extra attention to it. :-) Here are notes for [a sharding storage design](design/data-storage-design.md) and [processing overview](design/data-processing-overview.md).
 Also, I thought of doing testing with a memory-based store, so the initial focus has been on that as a test-supporting component rather than disk storage, and there is a good unit test for that.
-I am deferring storing data to the file system until the PIs are worked out better during the next day or two; permanent storage is not even needed for a demo I realize.
+I am deferring storing data to the file system until the storage and indexing APIs (including an in-memory indexer) are worked out better during the next day or tw.
-Distractive email sending and some technical issues with a failed laptop have also slowed progress.
-Still hoping to catch up to the schedule as far as what day to be able to send an email by Thursday, but unlikely.
-So, I'm adjusting the schedule by two days.
-Sorry about the slippage; as I said at the beginning, this was an ambitious schedule (and beyond what I should be doing myself anyway).
-On the plus side, mocha unit testing is working out well and I'm glad I put the time up-front into settign that up.
+Permanent storage is not even needed for a demo I am realizing, although I still want to demonstrate it during the sprint so it is getting left towards the end.

 ### Wednesday (was originally Monday) 2015-12-16